SamuelPloskonka/au-code-repro/README.md

 2. Both of you make a change to the same file (start by editing different lines first).
 3. Save, commit and push first on one, then on the second computer.

-You might get an error message when pushing on the second computer.
+You will get an error message when pushing from the second computer!
+This is because the repository on **GitHub** now has a more up-to-date version of the file - a merge is required.
+To carry out the merge do the following:

+1. Pull on the second computer.